Course Title: Clinical Immunology

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-This is a comprehensive introduction to the study of clinical immunology designed for undergraduate biomedical science students.
+This is a comprehensive introduction to the study of clinical immunology designed for postgraduate laboratory medicine students.

-Your practical work will concentrate on methods that utilise basic immune principles to diagnose human disease or test immune function.
-You will develop basic skills necessary for clinical immunology testing in a diagnostic laboratory and apply critical thinking to solve clinical related questions.
+Your subsequent study of Clinical Immunology will concentrate on the immunological methods used to evaluate human disease and include the theoretical basis for tests of immune function.
+You will develop basic skills necessary for clinical immunology testing in a diagnostic laboratory and apply critical thinking to solve clinical related questions,

 You will develop a sound foundation for further study and professional practice in immunology and associated laboratories.
 The course requires you to integrate your knowledge of Immunology with other study areas including Anatomy, Physiology, Biochemistry and Genetics.
 It also provides a sound foundation for further study in Haematology, Blood Transfusion Science and Pathology.